Kathange/skeleton_detection_similarity/README.md

 <img src="demo.png" style="width:600px"></img>

-You can also see the skeleton analysis similarity percentage on the terminal.
+After detection, you can also see the skeleton analysis similarity percentage on the terminal.
 The similarity is **95.24%**.

 <img src="demo2.png" style="width:300px"></img>